 Length-frequency observations are available for 14 of the 15 defined fisheries (except for the gillnet fishery in the NW).
 Size composition was partitioned into 25 bins of width 9 cm (except the first and last), from <45cm to >252 cm).
 The length frequency observation for each fishery represents the actual number of swordfish measured.
 In the assessment, all length composition strata from all fleets were down weighted by dividing the number of fish included in the aggregated sample by a factor of 10, with a maximum sample size of 20, to account for sampling is probably not truly random.
 Explorations from the previous assessment suggested that this weighting option is consistent with the effective sample sizes determined using the Francis (2012) method.
-Aggregated size distributions and time series of mean size are shown in Figure 5 and Figure 6, respectively.
+The time series of length frequencies for each model fishery are shown in Figure 5 (Length samples with less than 20 fish measured per year and fishery are excluded from the assessment).
+(Figure 5).

-There is some noticeable difference in size compositions amongst the fleets and the Japanese fleet appears to have caught more larger swordfish, which is evident in the overall wider size distribution from the JPLL catch samples (Figure 5).
-The trends also differed among longline fleets in some areas, e.g. the average fish size from the Japanese and the EU longline size data show a somewhat declining trend in recent years, whereas the Taiwanese and Seychelles data show a significant increase (Figure 6).
+The length compositions of the fleets differ noticeably, and the Japanese fleet appears to have taken more larger swordfish, as evidenced by the overall wider size distribution of the JPLL catch samples (Figure 5).
+However, there appears to be some regional variation in length samples taken by the Japanese fleet, with fish lengths in the Northwest appearing to be smaller than in other regions (Figure 5).
+In each region, the patterns also vary amongst fleets: for example, the average fish size from Japanese and EU longline size shows a little decreasing trend in recent years, whereas Taiwanese and Seychelles length samples show an increase.
 According to Herrera and Pierre (2014), most samples available from the longline fishery of Japan come from training vessels in recent years.
 The representativeness of the samples collected on training vessels is uncertain, as these vessels do not necessarily operate in the same areas or use the same fishing techniques as the commercial vessels from Japan.